-The evaluation process includes two steps: firstly, an assessment of each proposal separately and secondly, the evaluation committee will consider each proposal's contribution to the establishment of a consistent portfolio of projects.
+The evaluation process includes two steps: firstly, an assessment of each proposal separately and secondly, the Evaluation Committee will consider each proposal's contribution to setting up of a consistent portfolio of projects.
 Portfolio considerations for a given Challenge call are described in the Pathfinder Challenge Guide.
 As a general principle, in order to balance out the portfolio, a mapping of the proposals in a number of categories will be used.
-A suitable portfolio of proposals will be selected by the evaluation committee, by applying portfolio considerations in order to propose for funding a coherent set of projects to achieve the expected outcomes and impacts of the Challenge.
+A suitable portfolio of proposals will be selected by the evaluation committee by applying portfolio considerations in order to propose for funding a coherent set of projects to achieve the expected outcomes and impacts of the Challenge.

-Projects in a Challenge portfolio are expected to interact and exchange with each other, showing a flexible and reactive approach in light of developments within the portfolio or in the relevant global scientific or industrial community.
-They will progress together towards common portfolio goals and create new opportunities for radical innovation as described in the Challenge Guide.
-Applicants are advised to include a work package dedicated to portfolio activities in their proposal and to allocate at least 10 person-months to these activities.
+Projects in a Challenge portfolio are expected to interact and exchange, remaining flexible and reactive in the light of developments within the portfolio or in the relevant global scientific or industrial community.
+They will progress together towards common Portfolio goals and create new opportunities for radical innovation as described in the Challenge Guide.
+Applicants are advised to include a work package dedicated to portfolio activities in their proposal and allocate at least 10 person-month to it.

 7. Why and when may Pathfinder Open projects be added to an EIC portfolio?
 What kind of portfolio activities are expected?
-It is possible for projects or beneficiaries which are selected to join a portfolio to opt out?
+Can projects or beneficiaries, selected to join a portfolio, opt out?

-EIC Pathfinder Open projects may be allocated in at least one thematic or challenge-based portfolio of projects.
+EIC funded projects may be allocated in at least one thematic or challenge-based portfolio of projects.
 This allocation may change over time as new portfolios are created or evolve.
 EIC Portfolio activities will be identified and developed by EIC Programme Managers in consultation with the beneficiaries of the actions in each portfolio, and where appropriate with other interested EIC Community members and third parties.

-The aim of thematic portfolios is to develop cooperation within the portfolio in order to support the projects to achieve their objectives more efficiently and effectively, and more widely to enhance research, prepare transition to innovation and stimulate business opportunities and strengthen the EIC Community.
+The aim of thematic portfolios is to develop cooperation within the portfolio in order to support the member-projects in achieving more efficiently and effectively their objectives, and more generally to enhance research, prepare transition to innovation and stimulate business opportunities, and strengthen the EIC Community.
 Such activities may include participation to conferences, workshops or meetings, data sharing, or participation to any relevant EIC Business Acceleration Services events, just to name a few.

 It should be emphasised that the Pathfinder Open call is bottom-up and thus the level of adherence of a proposal to one or several existing portfolios is not an eligibility or evaluation criterion for proposals submitted to this call.
-It is nevertheless expected that all Pathfinder Open projects will be included in at least one portfolio.
+It is nevertheless expected that all Pathfinder projects will be included in at least one portfolio.

 8. How will participation in portfolio activities be supported?
-At proposal submission stage, do proposals need to allocate a budget for portfolio activities?
+At the submission, do proposals need to allocate a budget for portfolio activities?